-The District's investment in capital assets for its governmental activities as of December 31, 2022 (net of accumulated depreciation) is outlined below.
-This net investment in capital assets includes land, infrastructure, lease building assets, and land improvements.
+The District's investment in capital assets for its governmental activities as of December 31, 2023 (net of accumulated depreciation) is outlined below.
+This net investment in capital assets includes land, lease building, and equipment, boats, vehicles, and intangibles.

 Riley Purgatory Bluff Creek Watershed District's Capital Assets